elarivie/BUILDME/README.md

 Requirements
 ----

-The main idea behind BUILDME build process is is that source folder is left untouched while build steps occurs in a temp folder and finally the end result is put in an output folder.
-This build behaviour is far from being revolutionary but what BUILDME brings is a simple and standard interface to the build process.
+### The main idea behind BUILDME build process is that:
+* Source folder is left untouched
+* Build steps occurs in a temp folder
+* The end result is put in an output folder.

+This build behaviour is far from being revolutionary but what BUILDME brings is a simple and standard interface to this build process.

 Find below the exhaustive and complete list of requirements which defines every aspect of BUILDME.